Last Updated on November 3, 2023

 During this 4 to 12-hour timeframe, the liver breaks down glycogen into glucose, releasing it into the bloodstream to maintain stable blood sugar levels and energy supply.

-This process is a subtle yet sophisticated recalibration of the body’s energy management, pivoting from external food sources to its internal reserves.
+During this process, your body uses its internal reserves instead of external food sources.
 This phase highlights the body’s remarkable adaptability in its quest to sustain physiological operations and homeostasis in the absence of immediate food intake.

 Fat-burning stage (12-18 hours after eating)